keithledgerwood/WICLab-guide/001-introduction.md

 10. Under Your Lab Name field, click **Get Started**.
 This will launch your own lab environment.
 You will now see the Okta Workforce panel with several Launch buttons and the Lab Guide instructions.

+### Signing On to Your Okta Org

-11. In the mailbox you used for registration, find the "Your New Okta account" email and click **Sign On**.
+1. In the mailbox you used for registration, find the "Your New Okta account" email and click **Sign On**.

-12. Follow the instructions on the screen to sign on to your Okta org.
+2. Follow the instructions on the screen to sign on to your Okta org.
 This will require signing in with your temporary password (which can be found in the "Your New Okta account" email), setting up a new password and setting up the Okta Verify app on your mobile device.
+After successful sign on, you will see the Okta End-User Dashboard.

    > **Note:** In this workshop, you will be provided with a Virtual Infrastructure with a Windows Virtual Machine (VM).
 Please make sure to complete all steps of the hands-on presented in subsequent modules in this virtual environment, unless otherwise stated.
 You will initiate your Virtual Infrastructure in the Active Directory module.
    >